GS-Playground: A High-Throughput Photorealistic Simulator for Vision-Informed Robot Learning: Discussion

 \section{Discussion}

-We plan to utilize \method to synthesize massive-scale visual-informed data for VLA and VLN models, facilitating robust sim-to-real transfer.
+We plan to utilize \method to synthesize large-scale vision-informed data for VLA and VLN models, facilitating robust sim-to-real transfer.
 Additionally, by incorporating the real-to-sim workflows, we are constructing expansive, scalable environments for the rigorous verification and benchmarking of advanced robotic policies.

-Despite its current performance, our framework has several limitations that provide opportunities for future research.
-Unlike ray tracing or standard rasterization-based renderers, 3D Gaussian Splatting struggles with handling randomized lighting and shadows.
-Our asset generation is currently dependent on the lighting conditions of the source images.
-While we achieve high fidelity, algorithmic relighting is needed to fully decouple object appearance from environmental lighting, which would further enhance generalization.
+Despite its current performance, our framework has several limitations that provide opportunities for future research. \method currently focuses on interactive rigid-body robot learning across manipulation, locomotion, and navigation.
+More general Real2Sim, including automatic estimation of physical parameters from visual observations alone, remains future work.

+Unlike ray tracing or standard rasterization-based renderers, 3D Gaussian Splatting bakes static lighting into the reconstructed scene.
+Visual augmentation such as color jitter and brightness randomization improves robustness, but does not fully solve dynamic lighting.
+Transparent or highly reflective objects can also remain difficult even with segmentation and inpainting, especially under severe transparency, specular reflections, or heavy occlusion.

 Furthermore, the current Rigid-Link Gaussian Kinematics (RLGK) assumes rigid bodies.
 Representing deformable objects (cloth, fluids) or soft-body manipulation remains a challenge.
 We plan to integrate particle-based dynamics (like PBD or MPIM) with Gaussian splatting to address non-rigid interactions.